eukras/koinos/README.md

     use Koinos\Bundle\KoinosBundle\Service\ReferenceManager;
     $rm = new ReferenceManager($libraries=['nt', 'lxx']);

-Libraries are easy to create; Each requires `Resources/library/$name/books.csv`.
+Libraries are easy to create: just add `Resources/library/$library/books.csv`.
-The CSV lines specify id, name, short-name, handle, reference-depth, aliases, total-chapters.
+The CSV lines specify id, library-name, name, short-name, handle, reference-depth, aliases, total-chapters.
 Most books are reference depth 2 (chapter:verse), but single-chapter books are identified by verse only, so have a reference depth of 1:

     107,NT,1 Corinthians,1 Cor,1cor,2,1co,16
     118,NT,Philemon,Phm,phm,1,phl/philem,1